mpv-player/mpv/DOCS/man/options.rst

     not accept negative values. mpv will create its own window and set the wid window as parent, like with X11.

-    On macOS/Cocoa, the ID is interpreted as ``NSView*``.
-Pass it as value cast to ``intptr_t``. mpv will create its own sub-view.
-Because macOS does not support window embedding of foreign processes, this works only with libmpv, and will crash when used from the command line.

     On Android, the ID is interpreted as ``android.view.Surface``.
 Pass it as a value cast to ``intptr_t``.
 Use with ``--vo=mediacodec_embed`` and ``--hwdec=mediacodec`` for direct rendering using MediaCodec, or with